Gray Smith: Artistic career

-Smith and Hester lived a tumultuous yet on balance a happy life together, practising their art until Joy's death in 1960 from Hodgkin lymphoma.
+Smith and Hester lived a tumultuous yet balanced happy life together, practising their art until Joy's death in 1960 from Hodgkin lymphoma.

 Gray and Joan Upward (née Davis) began a relationship, bringing their families together in Box Hill, Melbourne.
 Joan had two sons, Brett and Matthew from her marriage to artist Peter Upward.
 In November 1961, they all moved to Canberra.
 Here, Smith began the most prolific period of his artistic career producing over 200 paintings.
 During this time, Joan did much of the historical research for Gray's artwork, notably the Canberry series.
 In 1964, Joan and Gray's daughter Sheenagh was born.

 The Reeds supported Smith and his family in many ways.
 For example, in 1958, John Reed sent one of Gray's paintings to the Museum of Modern Art director in New York.
 John also set up trusts for Gray, Peregrine and Fern and purchased them houses in Melbourne and Canberra.
 Smith and John Reed corresponded with each other until Reed died, an extraordinary forty years of correspondence.

 In 1966, Smith submitted his portrait of Lady 'Molly' Huxley to the Canberra and Goulburn regional round of the Helena Rubinstein Portrait Prize in 1966 and was judged the regional winner and went into the finals.

 The French government invited fellow artist John Perceval and Smith to exhibit in Paris in 1967.
 The plan was to steam to Europe with Joan and their five children.
 In the end, Perceval was unable to make the trip, and Arthur Wicks took his place, and they exhibited together in Paris.

 Smith contributed in many ways to Canberra life.
 He taught art to locals in his backyard.
 He helped children with disabilities learn to paint as part of their therapy.
 He taught at the Canberra Technical College (forerunner to the Canberra School of Art).
 And in 1971 and '72, Smith was The Canberra Times art critic, writing over 80 critiques of art shows in Canberra.

 Smith died in Canberra on 7 August 1990 at his nursing home with his daughter Fern Smith by his side.